Kersares/journal-wod/README.md

 ## ⚡ How to install?

-By copying and pasting the link (link will be here) into Foundry's standard module installation menu, or by downloading the repository and placing it in the modules folder.
+By copying and pasting the link [https://raw.githubusercontent.com/Kersares/journal-wod/main/module.json](https://raw.githubusercontent.com/Kersares/journal-wod/main/module.json) into Foundry's standard module installation menu, or by downloading the repository and placing it in the modules folder.

 ## ❓ FAQ